 A man and his wife and young daughter move into a Victorian mansion with an elderly lady named Mary.
 With the help of an angel who comes to him at night, the man discovers a mysterious box containing old letters written to a young girl who had died many years before.
 Through them he discovers the true meaning of Christmas.

 9. How the Grinch Stole Christmas, by Dr. Suess (Fiction, 1957)

 At Christmas the Whos in Whoville would “SING, SING, SING.”
 The unhappy Grinch decided he must “stop this whole thing” by stealing all the presents while the village slept.
 How could Christmas be Christmas without any presents?
 The Grinch finds out, and his small heart grows three sizes.

-[The next four books were part of a substantial body of literature on Christmas that I read several years ago while preparing to write a book on Christmas.
-I didn’t write that book, but I enjoyed reading these.]
+[The next four books were part of a substantial body of material on Christmas that I read several years ago while preparing to write a book on Christmas.
+I haven’t written that book yet, but I enjoyed reading these.]

 8. The Origins of Christmas, by Joseph F. Kelly (Nonfiction, 2004)

 Christmas began as the Feast of the Nativity in the third or fourth century.
 The author gives a fascinating picture of the mixture of Christian and pagan traditions that melded over the centuries to become Christmas.

 7. Christmas Customs and Traditions, by Clement A. Miles (Nonfiction, 1976 reprint of 1912 original)

 Originally published over 100 years ago, Miles’s book is a classic reference work on Christmas customs and traditions.
 He traces the history of Christmas music, literature, decorations, food, drink, and other aspects of the season as celebrated around the world.